doximity/es-elasticity/README.md

 Elasticity provides a higher level abstraction on top of [elasticsearch-ruby](https://github.com/elasticsearch/elasticsearch-ruby) gem.

-Mainly, it provides a model-oriented approach to ElasticSearch, similar to what [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) provides to relational databases.
+Mainly, it provides a model-oriented approach to Elasticsearch, similar to what [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) provides to relational databases.
 It leverages [ActiveModel](https://github.com/rails/rails/tree/master/activemodel) to provide a familiar format for Rails developers.

 ## Installation